 It’s impossible not to have a soft spot for California.
 The variety in scenery, culture, food, and activities makes the state a paradise for any type of visitor.
-Both of us have visited various parts of California before but for this trip we chose to focus on San Francisco and the stretch of Pacific Coast Highway between San Francisco and San Luis Obispo.
+We’ve visited various parts of California before but for this trip we chose to focus on San Francisco and the stretch of Pacific Coast Highway between San Francisco and San Luis Obispo.

-Prior to our vacation we attempted researching things to do before realizing there were just too many possibilities for this trip; so instead of creating a daily itinerary, we opted to be more spontaneous and just have a list of potential stops.
+Prior to our vacation, we attempted to research things to do, but we quickly realized there were too many possibilities for this trip.
+Instead of creating a daily itinerary, we opted to be more spontaneous and just have a list of potential stops.
 We did have hotel reservations and an adorable Ford Fiesta rented, but other than that we had no specific plans.
+Thankfully, since we were only cruising down Highway 1 we didn’t have to worry about losing cell service and our access to a GPS.
 Below is how our trip turned out!

-We actually arrived in San Francisco a little past midnight and spent the night in a seedy motel.
+We arrived in San Francisco a little past midnight and spent the night in a seedy motel.
 The only silver lining was the free continental breakfast and the proximity to the rental car place.
-Come morning we picked up our rental car and immediately got on the highway.
-Our first stop was Half Moon Bay – a charming town with plenty of cute restaurants and cafes to enjoy a meal or snack.
+Come morning we picked up our rental car and immediately got on the highway heading towards the coast.
+Our first stop was Half Moon Bay – a charming coastal town with plenty of cute restaurants and cafes to enjoy a meal or snack.

-We then continued south and stopped at San Gregorio Beach.
+We then continued south and stopped at San Gregorio Beach, a wide sandy beach great for nature photography.
 It was an overcast day so the park was pretty much deserted.
 We hiked around a bit and soaked up the coastal breeze.
 After leaving San Gregorio, we ended up at Pescadero Beach.
-This beach was also deserted and we were able to kick back and enjoy the waves.
+This beach was also deserted and its rocky shore was a nice contrast to San Gregorio Beach.

-We finally checked in to our hotel in Monterey after a long but fantastic day.
-We figured Monterey was a good base for exploring the area – even if we wandered too far south it was fairly easy to work our way back to the coastal town.
+After a long but fantastic day, we finally checked in to our hotel in Monterey.
+We figured Monterey was a good base for exploring the area – even if we wandered too far south it was fairly easy to work our way back to the famed coastal town.

-Next we visited Elephant Seal Vista Point where you guessed it – we see A LOT of seals and it was wonderful.
+Next we visited Elephant Seal Vista Point where you guessed it – we see A LOT of seals (it was spectacular).
 Seals were sleeping, swimming, fighting and overall living their best lives.
 After staring at them for way too long, we headed back north towards Monterey.
-We continued making miscellaneous stops, the most notable of which was Julia Pfeiffer Burns State Park.
+We continued making miscellaneous stops, the most notable of which was Julia Pfeiffer Burns State Park, which has the famed waterfall you’ve definitely seen on Instagram.
 We then caught the sunset at Carmel Beach and got a late dinner at one of Carmel’s mediterranean restaurants.

 We sadly left Monterey and headed back north towards San Francisco.
 Along the way we made any stops we had previously missed including Big Basin Redwood State Beach (where we watched the surfers), Pigeon Point Lighthouse, and most importantly Pie Ranch.
 Oh yes, there was a ranch that also had a specialty pie shop and were huge advocates for food education.
 Amazing.

-We arrived in San Francisco and grabbed lunch in the Mission District.
+We arrived in San Francisco and grabbed lunch in the Mission District, the trendy (gentrified) neighborhood.
 We then headed to Golden Gate Park where we walked around and enjoyed some quality people watching.
-Next, we drove to the Golden Gate National Recreation Area and Marin Headlands for views of the bridge and of the city.
+The park is massive and has multiple gardens and attractions to explore.
+Next, we drove to the Golden Gate National Recreation Area and Marin Headlands for views of the Golden Gate Bridge and of the city.
 Traffic to the lookout areas were brutal so if anyone has suggestions for avoiding the cars please let us know!

 We did a picnic lunch at a different winery and then headed to the actual town of Napa for some shopping and exploring.
 We also visited the Oxbow Public Market where we encountered sensory overload with all the great food options.
-We spent the rest of our time driving around before heading back to San Francisco.
-Our evening was spent exploring Chinatown and the downtown area on foot.
+We spent the rest of our time driving around the valley before heading back to San Francisco.
+Our evening was spent exploring San Francisco’s Chinatown and downtown on foot.

 Sadly this was the last day of our vacation.
 We spent the morning at Fisherman’s Wharf (where we saw more seals!!) and ended our trip with more shopping and eating. 🙂